OUR APPROACH

 Taste Profiles of Paternoster:

-With over 3 decades of winemaking experience, the hallmark, standout qualities for Paternoster wines are:
+With four decades of winemaking experience, the hallmark qualities for Paternoster wines are:

-Our Pinots display the flavour descriptors of ripe plum, dark cherry, violets with soft, integrated oak.
+Our Pinots display classic note of ripe plum, dark cherry, violets, supported by soft, beautifully integrated oak.

-The vineyard site ensures an excellent balance of natural acids, the backbone of wine, essential for longevity.
+The vineyard site provides an excellent balance of natural acidity — the backbone of great wine and essential for longevity.
+Under proper cellaring conditions, the wines can mature for more than 15 years.

 Premium: Classically Full Flavoured